World Cup 2022 countdown: The road to Qatar – who's qualified, who can't and who might

 It has already been confirmed that the fifth-placed side from CONMEBOL qualifying will meet the fourth-round winners from the AFC section.

-In the other one-off match, the winner of the OFC mini-tournament will go face-to-face with the CONCACAF third-round winners for the 32nd and final place at Qatar 2022.
+In the other one-off match, the winner of the OFC mini-tournament will go face-to-face with the CONCACAF fourth-placed team for the 32nd and final place at Qatar 2022.